Everything You Need to Know About the Jeopardy! Online Test

 You have successfully signed up for your selected newsletter(s) - please keep an eye on your mailbox, we're movin' in!

-There, you’ll take another 50-question test (this time, a written one) with those who prove their smarts once again getting to play a mock version of the game so Jeopardy! producers can see how lively and entertaining you are when showing off your brain power.

-And if you survive all that with flying colors, you’ll be entered into the Jeopardy! contestant pool and may get tapped to be on the show sometime in the next 18 months.
+And if you survive all that with flying colors, you’ll be entered into the Jeopardy! contestant pool and may be tapped to be on the show sometime in the next 18 months.

 First things first, however.
 Ace the online test.

-Note: Editor's note: This story was originally published on March 6, 2018.
-It was updated on January 22, 2020.